 The compensation committee operates under a written charter that satisfies the applicable rules of the SEC and Nasdaq listing rules.
 Our compensation committee's written charter may be located on our website at ir.pmvpharma.com.
-The compensation committee met four times in fiscal year 2021.
+The compensation committee met four times in fiscal year 2022.

-Corporate Governance and Nominating Committee
+Nominating and Corporate Governance Committee

-The corporate governance and nominating committee consists of Dr. Baum, Dr. Heyman and Dr. Schroeder, each of whom meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
-Dr. Baum is the chairperson of the corporate governance and nominating committee.
-The corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
-Among other matters, our corporate governance and nominating committee also:
+The nominating and corporate governance committee consists of Dr. Baum, Dr. Gallagher and Dr. Heyman, each of whom meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
+Dr. Baum is the chairperson of the nominating and corporate governance committee.
+The nominating and corporate governance committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
+Among other matters, our nominating and corporate governance committee also:

-- identifies, evaluates and makes recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considers and makes recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviews and makes recommendation to our board of directors with respect to management succession planning; - · reviews developments in corporate governance practices; - evaluates the adequacy of our corporate governance practices and reporting, including providing oversight for our sustainability related to Environmental, Social and Governance programs, reporting and policy initiatives; and - evaluates the performance of our board of directors and individual members.
+- identifies, evaluates and makes recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considers and makes recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviews and makes recommendation to our board of directors with respect to management succession planning; - reviews developments in corporate governance practices; - evaluates the adequacy of our corporate governance practices and reporting, including providing oversight for our sustainability related to Environmental, Social and Governance programs, reporting and policy initiatives; and - evaluates the performance of our board of directors and individual members.

-Our corporate governance and nominating committee operates under a written charter that satisfies applicable rules of the SEC and Nasdaq listing rules.
-Our corporate governance and nominating committee's written charter may be located on our website at ir.pmvpharma.com.
-The corporate governance and nominating committee met five times in fiscal year 2021.
+Our nominating and corporate governance committee operates under a written charter that satisfies applicable rules of the SEC and Nasdaq listing rules.
+Our nominating and corporate governance committee's written charter may be located on our website at ir.pmvpharma.com.
+The nominating and corporate governance committee met four times in fiscal year 2022.